-Most sites except Sawpit Gully(EBN25), Roxbourghe Ave (EBN29), Wandena North (EBN7), Muchea East (EBN10), Wandena South (EBN8), Ki-it Brook (EBN22), Rocky Creek (EBN6) and Wandena Road (EBN27) were consistently above the ANZECC water quality guideline values of 1.2mg/L for lowland river systems and ecosystem health on most sampling occasions (Figure 11).
-These results were consistent with those from 2010, however EBN25, 29, 8 and 6 showed levels lower then in 2010...
-Generally, TN concentrations at all sites were lowest during the October sampling occasion.
+Most sites except Rutland Rd(EBN13), Brand Hwy (EBN9), Yal Yal (EBN5) Wandena North (EBN7), Muchea East (EBN10), Wandena South (EBN8), Ki-it Brook (EBN22), Rocky Creek (EBN6) and Wandena Road (EBN27) were consistently above the ANZECC water quality guideline values of 1.2mg/L for lowland river systems and ecosystem health on most sampling occasions (Figure 11).
+These results were consistent with those from 2011.
+Generally, TN concentrations at all sites were lowest during the July sampling occasion which could be accounted for due to the below average rainfall received that month.

-Muchea North (EBN11) consistently recorded high TN values between 5.6 and 7.1mg/L. However the Highest TN Value was recorded at Warren Rd (EBN17) with a value of 7.8mg/L on the October sampling occaision.
-This value was more the double the values recorded on the other sampling occaisions.
-This result could be an outlier so further testing completed in 2012 will be looked at to determine whethere it was an outlier or a decline in water quality.
-Belhus (EBN19), Gauging Station (EBN18) Lower Yal Yal (EBN21), Stock Road (EBN24), Bulls Brook (EBN16), NSP Out (EBN15) Ellen Brockman Integrated Catchment Group 39 and NSP In (EBN14), Chandala South (EBN4) Chandala West (EBN3) and Lennard Brook (EBN 1) all recorded relatively high TN concentrations and should continue to be monitored.
-Belhus and the Gauging station receive runoff from agricultural land uses to the north of The Vines development.
+Muchea North (EBN11) consistently recorded the highest TN values between 6.4 and 6.9mg/L on all sampling occaisions.
+Belhus (EBN19), Gauging Station (EBN18) Lower Yal Yal (EBN21), Stock Road (EBN24), Bulls Brook (EBN16), NSP Out (EBN15) and NSP In (EBN14), Chandala South (EBN4) Chandala West (EBN3) and Lennard Brook (EBN 1) all recorded relatively high TN concentrations and should continue to be monitored.
+Belhus and the Gauging station receive runoff from agricultural Ellen Brockman Integrated Catchment Group 40 land uses to the north of The Vines development.
 Stock Road (EBN24), Bulls Brook (EBN 16), NSP In (EBN14) and NSP Out (EBN 15) are located downstream of agricultural and horticultural land located on sandy soils which accounts for increased nutrients from runoff.
 Lower Yal Yal (EBN21), Chandala West (EBN3), Chandala South (EBN4) and Lennard Brook (EBN1) are also located down stream of agricultural areas where runoff of nutrients is common due to poor soils.
 Most of these sites are situated on the western half of the catchment and contribute a significant amount of TN to the Ellen Brook.